 Sacramento is the capital of California, located east of San Francisco in the interior of the state.
 It was the terminus of the Pony Express as well as the first Transcontinental Railroad.
-Sacramento was the major city supplying the gold rush that began nearby in 1848.
-The population was 466,000 in 2009.
-California State University, Sacramento is the largest college in town.
+Sacramento was the major city supplying the Gold Rush that began nearby in 1848.
+The population was 513,000 in 2019, over a 10% increase from 2009.
+California State University, Sacramento, is the largest college in town.
 UC Davis is 15 miles away.
-Sacramento is located at the confluence of the Sacramento and American Rivers and is connected to the San Francisco harbor.
+Sacramento is located at the confluence of the Sacramento and American Rivers that flow into the San Francisco harbor.
 The rivers are an important source of recreation in the area.
-Old Sacramento consists of cobbled streets and many historic buildings, several from the 1850s and 1860s.
+Old Sacramento consists of cobbled streets and many historic buildings, several of which are from the 1850s and 1860s.
 Buildings have been preserved, restored or reconstructed, and the district is now a big tourist attraction.
-Photos courtesy of Wikipedia: the capital by Sascha Brück; the Crocker Art Museum by Amadscientist.; the Tower Bridge, a popular landmark, built in 1935.

 Watch this short Youtube video prepared by Visit Sacramento:

 There are active adult communities in the Sacramento region.
-The median sale price of a home in the Sacramento-Roseville-Arden-Arcade area during the 2nd quarter of 2018 was $374,000, according to the National Association of Realtors.
+The median sale price of a home in the Sacramento-Roseville-Arden-Arcade area during the 1st quarter of 2021 was $465,000, according to the National Association of Realtors.
+Topretirements has a long list of active adult and 55+ communities in the area.

 Sacramento is the capital of California.
 It has a long and important history in the development of this important state, and many of these historic buildings survive.